Back to top

 Three public hearings, in Menlo Park, East Palo Alto, and Palo Alto, were held to solicit the public’s comments on the Draft EIR.

 The City of Palo Alto addressed City staff’s comments on the Newell Road Bridge draft EIR and the desired bridge replacement alternative.
-The final EIR was certified by the City Council in June 2020 with final design of the replacement bridge and permit applications to follow.
+The final EIR was certified by the City Council in June 2020 with the final design of the replacement bridge and permit applications to follow.
 For more information, visit the city’s website.

-Bay to Highway 101 Reach (Completed)
+Bay to Highway 101 Reach (Downstream Reach) (Completed)

-The Operations and Maintenance Agreement between Valley Water, East Palo Alto, and the SFCJPA was executed by all parties in Fall 2021 which was then included in final Operations and Maintenance Manual.
+The Operations and Maintenance Agreement between Valley Water, East Palo Alto, and the SFCJPA was executed by all parties in Fall 2021 which was then included in the final Operations and Maintenance Manual.

-Bay to Highway 101 Reach (Downstream)
+Bay to Highway 101 (Downstream) Documents

 FY22-36 Key Performance Indicator for the Safe, Clean Water Program